AdobeDocs/campaign-classic-learn.en/help/control-panel-tutorials/sftp-management/connect-to-sftp-server.md

 ---
 title: Connecting to a SFTP Server
-description: "Learn how to connect to your SFTP Server using a client SFTP application, using the keys you have stored in the Control Panel."
+description: Learn how to connect to your SFTP Server using a client SFTP application, using the keys you have stored in the Control Panel.
 feature: Control Panel
 topics: Control Panel
 kt: 2924